bobmuscarella/EBC-Teaching-Hours-Calculator/README.md

-# EBC teaching hours calculator
+# EBC Teaching Hours Calculator

 Tools to keep track of teaching hours for courses at EBC.